This is your ultimate guide to book cover design.

 Importance of a book cover

-A book cover carries a few essential roles:
+A book cover has a few essential roles:

 - Serves as a strong marketing tool.